 As Southern California expanded over the decades, so has the parish, reaching its current membership of over 3,000 families and reflecting the ethnic mix of the changing times.
 In 1960, one half of its territory was transferred to its daughter parish, St. John the Baptist.

 The parish embarked on a major expansion of its facilities in 2004, building new classrooms, administration offices, a rectory and a parish hall.
-Many priests and religious have served the people of the parish under the leadership of its pastors, Monsignor Thomas Nevin, Father Kenneth Krause, Father Joseph Robillard and Father Enrique J. Sera.
-The parish is led by the current pastor, Father Michael P. Hanifin, a parochial vicar, Father Randy Guillen, a weekend assistant, Father Tim Peters, a professional pastoral staff and the school principal, Mrs. Lisa Gilbert M.S./M.A.
+Many priests and religious have served the people of the parish under the leadership of its pastors, Monsignor Thomas Nevin, Father Kenneth Krause, Father Joseph Robillard, Father Enrique J. Sera, and Father Michael P. Hanifin.
+The parish is led by the current parochial administrator, Father Robert P. Capone, other clergy and a professional staff.
 The community is also blessed with able volunteers who serve on lay boards and councils.
 The mission of the parish is to open its doors to all who wish to follow Christ in the Roman Catholic tradition and to reach out in love to all of its neighbors, Catholic and non-Catholic alike.